 Still don’t get it?
 It’s probably best explained in its specific uses.
 Here are some ways modern businesses are using embracing analytics.

 Analytics have taken the marketing world by storm.
-One of the most common examples is web analytics, which tell you who is visiting your website.
-By looking at web analytics, companies can work out various demographics about their market – the age of people visiting their website, the most popular times, the places that they’re most commonly arriving from and the country that they’re searching from.
+One of the most common examples is web analytics, which tells you who is visiting your website.
+By looking at web analytics, companies can work out various demographics about their market – the age of people visiting their website, the most popular times, the places that they’re most commonly arriving from, and the country that they’re searching from.
+Some companies like to make this information public, for example, have a look at these Netflix statistics 2022 online.
+If for example, you were making streaming content, this type of information would be extremely useful for your market research.

 This can then be used in improving website traffic.
 If a blog post on your site is attracting more people than the rest of your content, you can create more blog posts with a similar theme to attract visitors.
 If Facebook seems to be driving in the most visitors, you can start putting more work into promoting on Facebook.